Adcorp Group drives innovation

 Bolstered by a R1-million prize, C-Suite backing, and a portal developed by Decision Inc., Adcorp’s Dragons’ Den initiative has harnessed the innovative ideas of its South African employees to generate an expected profit of R300-million over the next five years.

 Established in 1975, the Adcorp Group operates across three continents and is active in 10 countries.
-It has more than 100 000 employees and generates a revenue in excess of $1 billion.
+It has more than 100 000 employees and generates revenue in excess of $1 billion.

 Adcorp offers workforce management and resourcing solutions, permanent recruitment and selection, professional services, managed services providers, vendor management systems, business process outsourcing, functional outsourcing, HR consulting, analytics, advisory, and training.